 Benefits of Hemp Bedding

-Our bedding is amazingly absorbent, produces minimal dust, saves money, and trees!
+Our bedding is super absorbent, produces minimal dust, saves money and trees!

 Hemp absorbs four times its weight, making it an excellent choice for horse bedding and more.

 Hemp fibers have a smooth outer layer and a spongy interior.
 Hemp fibers, like bamboo, are segmented, adding another obstacle when moisture tries to escape.
 The structure has a natural fold on one end as well as many crevasses, leaving moisture trapped.
 Hemp absorbs at the rate of 7.43mg/min high and dissipates at 12.6mg/min.

 You’ll spend less time cleaning as well as less time and money cleaning up after your animals.

 Hemp produces little if any dust.
 Using hemp for animal bedding is safer for you and for your animals.

 Veterinarians and farriers recommend hemp horse bedding for allergy sufferers.
 Horse and human alike will appreciate less exposure to particulates that trigger allergies.
 Hemp produces significantly fewer dust particles than straw, wood shavings or hay.

 Hemp helps keep mold and mildew at bay longer than common bedding materials.